anathonous/hardware-recommendations-2024/README.md

 https://www.ebay.ca/itm/255946785779?mkcid=16&mkevt=1&mkrid=711-127632-2357-0&ssspo=XpEDegLCRKO&sssrc=2047675&ssuid=i9mqdsowqnc&widget_ver=artemis&media=COPY<br>
 Pixelbook Gen 1 - (Can run linux or chromeos) i7 - Used eBay 200 to 300/350 CAD<br>
 https://www.ebay.ca/itm/402921059517<br>
+Nexus 7 2013<br>
+If you can find them cheap and do the flox mod with linageos 18 it's not so bad.
+You may be able to find one under 70 dollars.<br>

 ## Phones
 Pixel 6 (android 16) - Used eBay 200 CAD<br>